zhixin9001/2021-SAA/note/tips.md

 - types
     - Standard, no The minimum storage duration charge, and the other types at least 30days, no retrive fee
         - pay for used,  the pricing is $0.023 per GB per month.
+    - Standard-Infrequent Access (S3 Standard-IA),  costs more than S3 One Zone-IA, less availability
     - Intelligent-Tiering, automatic moving objects between four access tiers when access patterns change, cost savings, no retrive fee
         - two low latency access tiers optimized for frequent and infrequent access,
         - and two optional archive access tiers designed for asynchronous access that are optimized for rare access.
         - Frequent Access tier -> 30 days, Infrequent Access tier -> 90 days, (if activated) Archive Access tier -> 180 days, Deep Archive Access tier
     - One Zone-Infrequent Access (S3 One Zone-IA), Infrequent but requires rapid access when needed. costs 20% less than S3 Standard-IA
         - the minimum storage duration is 30 days before you can transition objects from S3 Standard to S3 One Zone-IA or S3 Standard-IA
-    - Standard-Infrequent Access (S3 Standard-IA),  costs more than S3 One Zone-IA, less availability
-    - S3 Glacier, for data archiving, cheap, can upload objects directly or use lifecycle, Configurable retrieval times, from minutes to hours
+    - S3 Glacier, for data archiving, cheap, can upload objects directly or use lifecycle, Configurable retrieval times, from minutes to hours, lifecycle supports 1 day
     - S3 Glacier Deep Archive, lowest cost, Retrieval time within 12 hours
 - retention
     - You can place a retention period on an object version either explicitly or through a bucket default setting.